 When a joint application can be made

-A joint application can be made during the period of time where a rangatahi aged 17 years has been arrested and is waiting for their first appearance in the Youth Court, or while they are detained in an Oranga Tamariki residence pending hearing, if their behaviour poses significant risk to themselves, or to other rangatahi in the chief executive’s custody and it cannot be safely managed within a youth justice residence.
+A joint application can only be made while they are detained in an Oranga Tamariki residence pending hearing, if their behaviour poses significant risk to themselves, or to other tamariki or rangatahi in the chief executive’s custody and it cannot be safely managed within a youth justice residence.

 Who makes the application